 Computers are now part of everyday life.
 For most of us, technology is essential to our lives, at home and at work.
 ‘Computational thinking’ is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in the digital world. – Computing in the National Curriculum 2014

 At The Granville School, we believe that all pupils should be equipped to participate fully in our rapidly-changing world where work and leisure activities are increasingly transformed by technology.
-We aim to deliver a broad and stimulating Computing Curriculum, comprising of Computer Science, Information Technology and Digital Literacy, underpinned by a safe and secure online environment for all pupils.
+From the Kindergarten to Year 6, all pupils are taught ICT and Computing by a computer specialist teacher.
+From Year 3 onwards, all pupils also have a dedicated touch-typing lesson a week.

-From the Nursery to Y6, all pupils are taught by an Computer specialist.
-The school has an extensive computer network including desktops, iPads and peripherals such as digital cameras, sound recorders, web cameras, Flip video cameras and Beebots for control technology.
+The school has an extensive computer network including desktops, two trolleys of iPads and peripherals such as programming kits, digital cameras, sound recorders, web cameras and robots including Beebots.